-For the reasons stated above, our Board believes that approval of this proposal is in our best interests and those of our stockholders.
+For the reasons stated above, our Board believes that approval of this Proposal 8 is in the Company's best interests and those of our stockholders.

 THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE APPROVAL OF THE RESTATED CERTIFICATE TO PROHIBIT DIRECTOR REMOVAL WITHOUT CAUSE AND TO ALLOW REMOVAL WITH CAUSE BY THE VOTE OF THE STOCKHOLDERS OF AT LEAST 66-2/3% OF ALL THEN OUTSTANDING SHARES OF COMMON STOCK OF THE COMPANY.